ChjMa/Please-give-me-a-five-star-rating/README.md

 This project will be divided into two parts:

 Part 1: analyze the relation between the minutes used in making the meals and the ratings.
-Part 2: make a prediction model for the ratings.
+Part 2: make a multiclass classification model for predicting the ratings.